-Do You Know the Phantom of the Opera?
+Do You Know of The Phantom of the Opera?

 Originally published in 1986, The Phantom of the Opera is a gothic tale with mystery, romance, and music.
 The plot includes the real Opera Garnier and the fictional Soprano Christine Daae, but the story highlights the character Eric, a musical genius who wore a mask to conceal his disfigured face.
 The Phantom of the Opera became popular with Andrew Lloyd Webber’s musical adaptation.

 The novel never specifically described Eric’s mask, but the musical portrayed a white mask that covered the right side of his face.
 It has become the iconic symbol for the tale and is used in art, costumes, and crafts.
 Today, I'll teach you how to make a keychain, bookmark, and invitation card!